TheDucky/TheDucky/README.md

 * I love music and am almost always listening to it.
 * I also maintain a AWS server which is fun.
 * I love a good dark theme.
 Dont every show me a light theme, ever, please!
+* Oh, forgot to mention, i LOVE typing :P (WPM:82, ACC;98% as of now.)

 ## Languages